EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-20-hiago - is a script that removes all letters "c" and "C" from input 21-reverse - is a script that reverse its input 22-user_and_homes - is a script that displays all users and treir home directories, sortet by users
+20-hiago - is a script that removes all letters "c" and "C" from input 21-reverse - is a script that reverse its input 22-user_and_homes - is a script that displays all users and treir home directories, sortet by users 23-empty_casks is a script that findt all empty files and directories in the current directory and all sub-directories